DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-02-11-binary-clock-android-app-in-scala-part-1.md

 This is very good news!

-Don't worry, we will customize everything from the look and feel to the core functionality soon but first, let's make sure Intellij has everything we need before we start.
+Don't worry, we will customize everything from the look and feel to the core functionality soon, but first, let's make sure Intellij has everything we need to code for Android in Scala.

 ### Setting up Intellij IDEA